 Scholarships that are won are paid directly to the accredited college or technical school of the student’s choice.

 Are you an outstanding high school sophomore or junior actively engaged in academics, leadership and community service?
 Ever year, the National Rifle Association invites rising juniors and seniors across the United States to apply for the National NRA Youth Education Summit (Y.E.S.), an expenses-paid, week-long educational experience in Washington, D.C., held in July.

-Notice: Applicants living in Alaska, Oregon, Pennsylvania, Texas, Virginia or West Virginia, must participate in a state-level summit before attending the national Y.E.S. in Washington, D.C.
+Notice: Applicants living in Alaska, Oregon, Texas, Virginia, or West Virginia must participate in a state-level summit before attending national Y.E.S. in Washington, D.C.